xetys/jhipster-uaa-setup/app1/README.md

 ## Building for production

-To optimize the app1 client for production, run:
+To optimize the foo client for production, run:

     ./gradlew -Pprod clean bootRepackage